wix/Detox/docs/APIRef.DeviceObjectAPI.md

 # The `device` Object

-`device` is globally available in every test file, it enables control over the current attached device (currently only simulatoris supported).
+`device` is globally available in every test file, it enables control over the current attached device (currently only simulators are supported).

 ### Methods